Emp5r0R/Secure-The-Throne/content/about.md

 layoutBackgroundBlur: false
 showZenMode: false
 ---
-I'm Emp5r0R, and I'm really into space and cybersecurity.
+I'm Emp5r0R, and I'm into space and cybersecurity.
 This website?
 It's my way of sharing all the cool stuff that sparks my curiosity.
-I'm a big believer in ethical hacking – it's how I learn and explore.
+Ethical hacking isn’t just a skill for me—it’s a mindset.
+I believe in using my knowledge to learn and explore.
 You'll often find me on platforms like Hack The Box and Try Hack Me, getting my hands dirty and having fun.

 {{< htb cardColor="#171616" textColor="#3df246" iconColor="#ed0707" >}}
 Don't forget to [visit](https://app.hackthebox.com/profile/1652264") me on Hack The Box.
 {{< /htb >}}

-Also I built this tool, a hash cracker which can rival even hashcat in terms of speed.
-Although it supports way less hashing algorithms for now, worry not I will keep on improving the tool.
+I’ve also built a hash cracker that rivals Hashcat in speed.
+While it currently supports fewer hashing algorithms, I’m actively improving it—stay tuned!

 {{< github repo="Emp5r0R/BananaCracker" >}}

 {{< typeit
     tag=h3
     lifeLike=false
-    loop=true
+    loop=false
     breakLines=false
     speed=70
 >}}